coverified/content_extractor/README.md

 -   `EXTRACTOR_API_URL` - The url, where GraphQL queries can be posted to
 -   `AUTH_SECRET` - Secret token to authenticate against GraphQL-API
 -   `EXTRACTOR_PAGE_PROFILE_PATH` - Path, where to find the page profiles
--   `RE_ANALYSIS_INTERVAL` - Amount of hours, after which sites may be re-analysed
+-   `RE_ANALYSIS_INTERVAL` - Amount of hours, after which sites may be re-analysed (default value: 48 hrs)
 -   `SENTRY_DSN` - Data Source Name to use for Sentry integration (empty String disables it, e.g., for local execution)
+-   `EXTRACTOR_CHUNK_SIZE` - Amount of urls, that should get queried at once (default value: 1,000)
+-   `EXTRACTOR_REPEAT_DELAY` - Delay in seconds between two successive runs, until all urls are handled (default value: 9,000s)

 ## Dockerfile build arguments
 -   `PROJECT_NAME` - Name of the project (to assemble name of compiled jar file)